Differential relations for almost Belyi maps: Differentiation relations from free divisors

 linearly independent from the Euler vector field

-that acts on {\em all} polynomial components of $\varphi$ logarithmically (that is, by polynomial multiplication). \end{observe} This observation is remarkable.
-As a weaker implication, it says that there are low degree syzygies between $\partial W/\partial X$, $\partial W/\partial u$, $\partial W/\partial v$ and $W$ for any polynomial component $W\in\{P,Q,R,F,G,H\}$ as in (\ref{eq:phi1phi})--(\ref{eq:phi2phi}).
-We found the remarkable vector fields by computing the lowest degree syzygy between the derivatives of $R$, and checking the observation on other polynomial components.
+that acts by polynomial multiplication on {\em all} polynomial components of $\varphi$. \end{observe} This observation is remarkable.
+As a weaker implication, it says that there are low degree syzygies between $\partial U/\partial X$, $\partial U/\partial u$, $\partial U/\partial v$ and $U$ for any polynomial component $U\in\{P,Q,R,F,G,H\}$ as in (\ref{eq:phi1phi})--(\ref{eq:phi2phi}).
+We found the exceptional vector fields by computing the lowest degree syzygy between the derivatives of $R$, and checking the observation on other polynomial components.
 The chosen syzygy is always much smaller than alternatives.